-The next morning, as I pulled into college my heart dropped.
+The next morning, as I pulled into college I couldn't wait to tell my friends how brave I was!
+And then my heart dropped.
 He was standing there waiting for me.
 He had spent the entire night walking the 40 miles to my school.
-I had some super amazing friends that surrounded me and walked me in to my class.
+Thank God I had some super amazing friends that surrounded me and walked me in to my class.
 As class started, I looked out the door and there he stood, glaring at me.
 He stood there through that class, and the next two.
-Finally, my amazing mama came to the school and put the run on him.
+Finally, my amazing Mama came to the school and he left.

 I wish I could say it ended there.

-Three days later he was admitted to the mental home by his parents.
+Three days later he was admitted to a mental facility by his parents.
 When he got out, the stalking began.
-I was followed all over, I had rocks spun all over my car, I was chased and nearly run off the road and I cannot count the phone calls I received.
+I was followed, I had rocks spun all over my car, I was chased and nearly run off the road and I cannot count the phone calls I received.
 At one point he stopped at my house and recounted my entire previous weekend.

 I will never forget the day I was home alone and he pulled in.
-Thankfully I already had all the doors locked.
-I hid under my bed and called my friend as he pounded on the door.
-I told her what he was doing, saying and driving so if anything DID happen to me, someone would know.
+Thankfully, I already had all the doors locked.
+I hid under my bed and called my friend as he pounded on the door, yelling for me to open it.
+I told my friend what he was doing, saying and driving so if anything DID happen to me, someone would know.
 The fear was so real, just thinking of it can take me back to that day.

 A few months later I started dating my husband.
 He told me about a night, before we met, where he had actually spoken to the stalker.
 He noticed that in the stalkers car, he had a ton of pictures of me taped to his dash.
 When he asked him about it, my stalker told him it was his girlfriend.
 He then pulled a gun out from under his seat and showed him.
 He said that if he ever found her with another guy he was going to shoot the guy, shoot her and then shoot himself.
 Praise the Lord that never happened.

-If you have taken the time to read my story, you can see stalking is very real...very scary...and very dangerous.
-It's not cute or funny.
-It's not something to be done to just "pass the time" or to get back at someone.
+If you have taken the time to read my stories, you can see stalking is very real, very scary and very dangerous.